ashoks773/DrugBug/README.txt

 Download the complete program from http://metagenomics.iiserb.ac.in/drugbug/download.php

-Please note that this stand alone version of the tool is for the testing purpose and this will be assessible only to reviwers.
-The distribution of complete stand alone package for the users with all the suporting custom made databases and tools will be available soon once the manuscript is accepted.
+Please note that this stand alone version of the tool is for the testing purpose.
+Complete excecutables can be downloaded from the metabiosys website.
 NOTE: Only input.sdf provided with this package can be used as a inputfile.
 (Only sample database for this molecule provided for reviewers to check the functionality)
 Program requires OpenBabel as a prerequisite please make sure that it is accessible from working directory.
 For downloading and installing OpenBabel package please visit http://sourceforge.net/projects/openbabel/